In this article I will share with you the 10 most common boiler problems that our gas safe engineers fix.

 This could be caused due to a number of issues but the most important thing is from where is the water dripping and the cause of it.
 It is dangerous and not recommended to mend a leaking boiler yourself, you must always hire a Gas Safe and registered engineer.
 Leaking and dripping are mostly caused due to the breakage of any internal components like a pressure valve or pump seal.
 If the pressure valve is leaking, it is likely that your boiler pressure is very high.
 If the water drips from the pump seal, it needs to be replaced with a new one.
 Sometimes the boiler also leaks around the tank or pipes; it might be due to corrosion or because of faulty installation and fitting.
 Call an engineer for diagnosis, it can be repaired but you can opt for a replacement if needed.

 Are you getting a sound from the boiler which is akin to a boiling kettle?
-Sometimes there is build-up of sludge or limescale in the heat exchanger of the boiler and this is when the sound comes out it’s called kettling.
+Sometimes there is a build-up of sludge or limescale in the heat exchanger of the boiler and this is when the sound comes out it’s called kettling.
 The deposits that build up usually restrict the water flow inside the heat exchanger.
 This leads to overheating of the water, therefore it boils and steams give rise to this kettle boiling sound.
 In areas where there is hard water, this symptom is very common.
 Due to this, the boiler works with more effort, and this increases the running cost and decreases the life of the device.
 Call a Gas Safe specialist engineer who knows the right technique to flush out the system for removing the deposits and build-ups and makes sure the system is functioning rightly.

-4. The pilot light not functioning
+4. The pilot light not coming on

 The tiny blue flame remains on to alight a bright burner flame, this small one is the pilot light.
 But this light can go out anytime if the thermocouple is broken, this cuts off the gas supply and the pilot light goes out.
 Sometimes there is a deposit built up in the pilot light which leads the flame to go off.
 You can try re-igniting it but before that, you need to check whether there are any inconveniences with the gas supply.
 If it might happen that your gas stop clock is switched on yet the boiler is deprived of gas supply or the gas appliances are not working, get in touch with your gas supplier.
 If things are not working then call your registered engineer from a reliable boiler servicing company.
 Do not tamper or do any work alone with your boiler.

-5. Radiators not heating up sufficiently
+5. Radiators not heating up properly

 It’s very common that radiators do not tend to heat up properly but this could be due to the presence of air inside the system or sludge build-up.
 The radiator requires bleeding in the case on the bottom of the radiator is getting hot.
-You can do it yourself, it?s easy but id you find it difficult there is always a professional to perform.
+You can do it yourself, it’s easy but id you find it difficult there is always a professional to perform.
 In case some of the radiators are not getting hot, then you need to balance your radiators, adjust the valves on every radiator and this would ensure you are getting sufficient hot water.
 The professional has chemicals that help to flush the system.
 Try it yourself only if you are confident.

 6. Low pressure of the boiler